rfo909/CFT/README.md

 ### The SSH:HostOk function

-Above we are calling the HostOk function inside the SSH script.
+Above we're calling the HostOk function inside the SSH script.
 It is implemented as follows.

 ```
 # Check if server responds on ping